Avi GSLB Architecture and Terminologies

 - A time-to-live (TTL) ranging from 1-86400 seconds that determines the frequency with which clients need to obtain fresh steering information for client requests.
 If none is specified for a particular GSLB service, the TTL value defaults to the one specified in the DNS application profile (default there is 30 seconds).
-Note: Avi suggests caution when using very low values of TTL, since some DNSs/operating systems will discard a very low TTL.

 Refer to the below diagram.
-AppB, which corresponds to the GslbService_B object, is comprised of two pools, with priorities 5 and 10.
+For AppB, which corresponds to the GslbService_B is comprised of two pools, with priorities 5 and 10.
 As long as the pool of highest priority (GslbPool_3) is up and not at its connection limit, all traffic will be directed to it.
 GslbPool_2 will remain idle.
-However, when/if a pool is inaccessible, down, or at maximum capacity, a lower priority pool will be chosen instead.
+However, if a pool is inaccessible, down, or at maximum capacity, a lower priority pool will be chosen instead.

 GSLB Pool Members

-- their Avi virtual service name,
+- The virtual service name

-- an IP address, to specify standalone servers or VIPs defined by third-party load balancers, and/or
+- An IP address, to specify standalone servers or VIPs defined by third-party load balancers, and/or

-- a DNS name, for example, to specify a DNS-based load balancer such as AWS ELB.
+- A DNS name, for example, to specify a DNS-based load balancer such as AWS ELB.

 GSLB Pool Member Weights